-Step 2: Mix it in well into your meat & plant mix
+Step 2: Mix it well into your meat & plant mix

-If these 2 steps alone do not working then proceed to step 3...
+If these 2 steps alone do not work, then proceed to step 3...

 Step 3: Only mix into a meal an amount that is not offensive to the dog, this may be something as small as the head of a needle...if you need to go that small then so be it, and then gradually increase from there.
 If your dog refuses the inclusion in such a small amount then we recommend you refer to the fussy dog file.

 Offer it frozen, strangely enough, this can work wonders!

 Sautee in a pan with some butter.